Bates College: Olin Arts Center

-The Olin Arts Center maintains three teaching sound proof studios, five class rooms, five seminar rooms, ten practice rooms with pianos, and a 300-seat grand recital hall.
-It holds the college's Steinway concert grand piano, Disklavier, William Dowd harpsichord, and their 18th-century replica fortepiano.
+The Olin Arts Center maintains three teaching sound-proof studios, five classrooms, five seminar rooms, ten practice rooms with pianos, and a 300-seat grand recital hall.
 The studios are modernized with computers, synthesizers, and various recording equipment.
 The center houses the departments of Art and Music, and was given to Bates by the F. W. Olin Foundation in 1986.
-The center has had numerous artists-in-residence, such as Frank Glazer and Leyla McCalla.
-The Olin Arts Center has joined with the Maine Music Society to produce musical performances throughout Maine.
+The center has had numerous artists-in-residence.
+The Olin Arts Center collaborates with the Maine Music Society to produce musical performances throughout Maine.